PseudoDevs/IamGhost/bmd1.md

-Last updated: 2024-04-09 01:42:34
+Last updated: 2024-04-09 01:43:07
-Random Quote: I never wanted any of it to change, but that's not how life works. - Ted Mosby
+Random Quote: Maybe the Big Bang is nothing more than God’s act of creation. -